 The financial reporting entity includes all the funds of the primary government (The City of Glendale), as well as all of its component units.
 Component units are legally separate entities for which the primary government is financially accountable.
 Blended component units, although legally separate entities, are in substance, part of the primary government.
-Accordingly, the Glendale Housing Authority, the City of Glendale Financing Authority, and the Glendale Economic Corporation are reported in the appropriate funds of the City's financial report.
+Accordingly, the Glendale Housing Authority and the City of Glendale Financing Authority are reported in the appropriate funds of the City's financial report.